Billboard Hot 100: Policy changes

 The methods and policies by which this data is obtained and compiled have changed many times throughout the chart's history.

 Although the advent of a singles music chart spawned chart historians and chart-watchers and greatly affected pop culture and produced countless bits of trivia, the main purpose of the Hot 100 is to aid those within the music industry: to reflect the popularity of the "product" (the singles, the albums, etc.) and to track the trends of the buying public.
 Billboard has (many times) changed its methodology and policies to give the most precise and accurate reflection of what is popular.
-A very basic example of this would be the ratio given to sales and airplay.
-During the Hot 100's early history, singles were the leading way by which people bought music.
+A very basic example of this is the ratio between sales and airplay.
+During the Hot 100's early history, singles were the primary way people bought music.
 At times, when singles sales were robust, more weight was given to a song's retail points than to its radio airplay.

 Double-sided singles

 Billboard has also changed its Hot 100 policy regarding "two-sided singles" several times.
-The pre-Hot 100 chart "Best Sellers in Stores" listed popular A- and-B-sides together, with the side that was played most often (based on its other charts) listed first.
+The pre-Hot 100 chart "Best Sellers in Stores" listed popular A- and B-sides together, with the side that was played most often (based on its other charts) listed first.
 One of these was Elvis Presley's "Don't Be Cruel" / "Hound Dog".
-During the Presley single's chart run, top billing was switched back and forth between the two sides several times.
+During the Presley singles' chart run, top billing was switched back and forth between the two sides several times.
 But on the concurrent "Most Played in Juke Boxes", "Most Played by Jockeys" and the "Top 100", the two songs were listed separately, as was true of all songs.
-With the initiation of the Hot 100 in 1958, A- and-B-sides charted separately, as they had on the former Top 100.
+With the initiation of the Hot 100 in 1958, A- and B-sides charted separately, as they had on the former Top 100.

 Starting with the Hot 100 chart for the week ending November 29, 1969, this rule was altered; if both sides received significant airplay, they were listed together.
-This started to become a moot point by 1972, as most major record labels solidified a trend they had started in the 1960s by putting the same song on both sides of the singles provided to radio.
+This became a moot point by 1972, as most major record labels solidified a trend they had begun in the 1960s by putting the same song on both sides of the singles they sent to radio.

-More complex issues began to arise as the typical A- and-B-side format of singles gave way to 12 inch singles and maxi-singles, many of which contained more than one B-side.
+More complex issues began to arise as the typical A- and B-side format of singles gave way to 12-inch singles and maxi-singles, many of which contained more than one B-side.
 Further problems arose when, in several cases, a B-side would eventually overtake the A-side in popularity, thus prompting record labels to release a new single, featuring the former B-side as the A-side, along with a "new" B-side.

 The inclusion of album cuts on the Hot 100 put the double-sided hit issues to rest permanently.